PDM4AR/exercises/docs/07-optimization.md

 ## Problem overview

-> You are the captain of a pirate ship and you desire to travel through the *Short Route*, a misleading name for a dangerous area of the oceans filled with islands, to attempt to reach the *Two Slices*, the legendary pirate treasure which lies on the last island of the *Short Route*.
+> You are the captain of a pirate ship, and you desire to travel through the *Short Route*, a misleading name for a dangerous area of the oceans filled with islands, to attempt to reach the *Two Slices*, the legendary pirate treasure which lies on the last island of the *Short Route*.

-In this exercise you will learn how to solve an optimization problem translating concepts from the textual to the mathematical and programming realm.

-An optimization problem consists of finding an optimal solution (if it exists) that minimizes a specific **cost** while respecting equality and/or inequality **constraints** (which characterise the feasible set).
+You plan your voyage on a 2D map where all the islands and the corresponding features are annotated.

-The environment of the problem is a 2D map composed of islands each with its own features.
-The islands are divided into *N* different groups, which will be called archipelagos henceforth, identified with a number from *0* to *N-1*.
-Archipelagos n. *0* (first archipelago) and n. *N-1* (last archipelago) are composed of one island each.
-All of the other archipelagos (from n. *1* to n. *N-2*) are composed of the same amount *k* of islands.
+The islands are divided into *N* different archipelagos identified with a number from *0* to *N-1*.
+The first archipelago (# *0*) and the last one (# *N-1*) are each formed by a single island.
+All the other archipelagos (from *1* to *N-2*) are instead composed by *k* islands each.
-Hence, the total number of islands is 1+(*N-2*)\**k* +1 = (*N-2*)\**k* +2.
-The islands are identified by a unique id, ranging from *0* to (*N-2*)\**k*+1.
-They also have another tag to discern to which archipelagos they belong.
-Note that the belonging of an island in a specific group, called archipelago, is not determined by position, topographic reasons, similarity, etc.: don't make any assumption, just take it as it is.
+Hence, the total number of islands is $$(N-2)*k + 2$$.
+The islands are identified by a unique id, ranging from $$0$$ to $$(N-2)*k + 1$$.
+Moreover, they another tag indicates to which archipelagos they belong.
+Note that the belonging of an island in a specific group, called archipelago, is not determined by position, topographic reasons, similarity, etc.: don't make any assumption.

+Your task is to compute a voyage plan as an ordered list of islands to be visited.
+The plan shall optimize a given cost while satisfying different constraints (described below).
-Your task is to compute a voyage plan (an ordered list of islands to be visited) optimized for a specific cost while satifying some constraints, starting from the first archipelago and ending at the last archipelago, visiting one and only one island of the other archipelagos following the order of the archipelago's identification number.
+Common to all the plans is that they start from the first archipelago and end at the last archipelago, visiting one and only one island of the other archipelagos following the order of the archipelago's identification number.

-Here you can see two examples of correct planned voyages:
+Here you can see two examples of such planned voyages:

 <!--- | ![Example1](https://user-images.githubusercontent.com/79461707/199726616-4b6eff71-90a0-4416-83de-e5c98260db46.png) | -->
 | ![Example1](https://user-images.githubusercontent.com/79461707/199729360-26647058-7399-46fc-a4aa-aa2353171643.jpeg) |